Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 The daily portfolio return is the sum of the weighted simple return of each of its stock.
-As a comment, it is added a formula to directly do the procedure that is done manually below.
+As a comment, it is added a formula to directly do the procedure that is done manually.

 ``` r
 #sanity check for the weights